wearvr/pimax-vr-unity-sdk-instructions/README.md

 * Until PiMax release and distribute their own base stations and controllers, which are currently under development, using base stations and controllers designed for the HTC Vive are recommended.
 Currently the Pimax SDK is compatible with HTC Vive Controllers, and Versions 1 and 2 of their base stations.

 A Pimax SDK compatible with your device and Unity version:
-> TODO: Update the website to include the latest SDK

 * <a href="https://users.wearvr.com/developers/devices/pimax/resources/vr-unity-package" target="_blank">Get the latest version here.</a>